-Wheal Jane Mill Gallery 1, the mill treated the ore from South Crofty until the mine closed in 1998.
+Wheal Jane Mill Gallery 1, the mill treated the ore from South Crofty until the mine closed during 1998.
 The mined material already been crushed to sub 150mm before drawing up the shaft.
 It was then loaded into lorries and brought to the mill by road.

 After closure the mill which was the biggest building on the site (approx 67,000 SqFt) lay dormant and neglected.
 South Crofty purchased some of the equipment whilst the rest was scrapped.
-The building was finally demolished in 2006/7, the site is now occupied by a solar farm with 5680 panels.
+The building was finally demolished during 2006/7, the site is now occupied by a solar farm with 5680 panels.